LiLin-biosoft/epiConv/README.md

 plot(res_epiConv@embedding[["samplBlurred"]],pch="+")
 ```
 The distance is calculated by `max(Smat)-Smat`.
-+ `add.embedding`: add the embeddiing to the epiConv object.
++ `add.embedding`: add embedding to the epiConv object.
   - `obj`: the epiConv object.
   - `x`: the embedding matrix.
   - `name`: the list name used to store the embedding.